AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 *What is the engagement across marketing channels for Italian focused web traffic?*

-This examples uses the dataset created automatically by the Adobe Analytics source connector, for example `demo_data_sample_org_midvalues`.
+This example uses the dataset created automatically by the Adobe Analytics source connector, for example `demo_data_sample_org_midvalues`.

 ```sql
 select